apache/incubator-brooklyn/docs/use/guide/defining-applications/creating-yaml.md

 (the `|` character is special YAML which makes it easier to insert multi-line text):

 {% highlight yaml %}
-{% readj example_yaml/bash-date.yaml %}
+{% readj example_yaml/vanilla-bash-netcat.yaml %}
 {% endhighlight %}

-It's just a `sleep` statement, but you get the idea:  it could be any script you want.

-If it's a big script, you'll probably prefer to have it live somewhere else.
-You can write a script to download artifacts and then invoke another script, or you can specify an artifact to download and a script to run relative to the root (with `start.sh` being the default).
-The following shows the use of `download.url` to do the same thing, assuming the script is in `start.sh` in the root of the archive at `/tmp/vanilla-date.tgz`:
+This starts a simple `nc` listener on port 4321 which will respond `hello` to the first session which connects to it.
+Test it by running `telnet localhost 4321`.

+This is just a simple script, but it shows how any script can be easily embedded here, including a script to download and run other artifacts.
+Many artifacts are already packaged such that they can be downloaded and launched with a simple script, and `VanillaSoftwareProcess` can also be used for them.
+We can specify a `download.url` which downloads artifacts (unpacking TAR, TGZ, and ZIP archives) before running `launch.command` relative to where that file is installed (or unpacked), with `./start.sh` being the default `launch.command`.

+So if we create a file `/tmp/netcat-server.tgz` containing just `start.sh` in the root which consists of the two lines in the previous example, we can instead write our example as:

 {% highlight yaml %}
-{% readj example_yaml/bash-date-file.yaml %}
+{% readj example_yaml/vanilla-bash-netcat-file.yaml %}
 {% endhighlight %}

-Because Brooklyn insists on monitoring the process, the one complexity is that the script should write the PID of the process to `$PID_FILE`.
+The one requirement of the script is that it store the process ID (PID) in the file pointed to by `$PID_FILE`, hence the second line of the script.
+This is because Brooklyn wants to monitor the services under management.
 (There are other options, as documented on the Javadoc of the `VanillaSoftwareProcess` class.)

-Here, you'll see the entity come up in Brooklyn after 3s due to the final sleep, but after another 57s the backgrounded process whose PID is monitored will terminate.
-The service will then show as "on-fire".
-If we pretend that's simulating a real-world failure, we might wish to attach a policy which automatically restarts it:
+And indeed, once you've run one `telnet` to the server, you'll see that the service has gone "on fire" in Brooklyn -- because the `nc` process has stopped.

+Besides detecting this failure, Brooklyn policies can be added to the YAML to take appropriate action.
+A simple recovery here might just be to restart the process:

 {% highlight yaml %}
-{% readj example_yaml/bash-date-restarter.yaml %}
+{% readj example_yaml/vanilla-bash-netcat-restarter.yaml %}
 {% endhighlight %}

-One common pattern in Brooklyn is to compose simple policies.
+Autonomic management in Brooklyn often follows the principle that complex behaviours emerge from composing simple policies.
-In the blueprint above, one policy is triggering a failure sensor if the service is down for 10s; the other policy responds to these failures by restarting the service.
+The blueprint above uses one policy to triggering a failure sensor when the service is down, and another responds to such failures by restarting the service.
-With this blueprint, you'll see this show-date-and-sleep "service" fail every minute, but then -- like a phoenix rising from its ashes -- be restarted.
+This makes it easy to configure various aspects, such as to delay to see if the service itself recovers (which here we've set to 15 seconds) or to bail out on multiple failures within a time window (which again we are not doing).
+Running with this blueprint, you'll see that the service shows as on fire for 15s after a `telnet`, before the policy restarts it.

+This of course is a simple example, but it shows many of the building blocks used in real-world blueprints, and how often they can be easily described and combined in Brooklyn YAML blueprints.

 <!--
 TODO building up children entities